ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 ## [RAM](#how-a-cpu-works)
 Random Access Memory (RAM) is a sequence of memory locations used to store data, usually the size of a word.
+- The code that is executed by the CPU is stored in the RAM.

 Ex: 4 bit address and 4 bit word memory.
 The tops and bottoms are connected to the bus with tri-state gates.
 Separate tri-state gates are used to determine if it should input or output to/from the bus.